TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 - Fixed source dictionary extraction to properly parse text field for metadata
 - Enhanced schema ID and import batch ID extraction from text field
 - Fixed data dictionary population to properly deserialize tabular_data field
   - Refined the `ParseSentenceFormat` method in `AzureCosmosDbTabularMemoryRecord` to correctly handle the text format and avoid parsing artifacts
+  - Implemented `TabularCsvDecoder` modeled after `TabularExcelDecoder` to support CSV file ingestion.
+  - Ensured `TabularCsvDecoder` generates the exact same "text" sentence format as the Excel decoder for parser compatibility.
+  - Added logging to `TabularCsvDecoder` to track lines read vs. rows added for diagnosing potential row skipping issues.
+  - Resolved `System.FormatException` during record retrieval by ensuring all record IDs are Base64 encoded using `EncodeId` before storage (verified in `FromMemoryRecord`).

 ### Query Processing
 - Enhanced KernelMemoryQueryProcessor with filter generation capabilities